Register for GST online for Free* and stay ahead on GST Compliance!

 - A GST citizen, whose turnover is underneath Rs 1.5 crore, can settle on the Composition Scheme.
 (On account of Special Category States, as far as possible is Rs 75 lakh.)

-- The Aggregate Turnover of all organizations enlisted under the similar PAN would be taken into application to calculate turnover.
+- The Aggregate Turnover of all organizations enlisted under a similar PAN would be taken into the application to calculate turnover.